Bryan Primus

 Using SSH to Connect Local Git to Remote Repositories

-Each has their own advantages and disadvantages, but throughout this blog post we will be focusing on SSH since it is the most commonly used method and it offers many benefits compared to HTTPS.
+Each has its own advantages and disadvantages, but throughout this blog post we will focus on SSH since it is the most commonly used method and it offers many benefits compared to HTTPS.

-Note: Make sure you have git installed on your local machine.
-Since this blog post can also be used as a practical guide everytime you want to setup a new SSH connection to a remote repository, or you can jump straight to Generating SSH Keys.
+Note: This post assumes git is installed on the local machine.
+It can also be used as a practical guide for setting up a new SSH connection to a remote repository.
+With existing SSH keys, jump straight to Generating SSH Keys.

 SSH and Git

-SSH is a protocol that allows you to securely do a communication between a local machine and a remote host.
+SSH is a protocol that allows us to securely communicate between a local machine and a remote host.
 Git is a distributed version control system designed to track changes in files and directories over time.

-Git is basically a collaboration tool that allows you to work on something cleverly and using SSH will help you communicate your changes to other people in a secure way.
+Git is a collaboration tool that allows us to work on projects collaboratively, and using SSH will help us communicate our changes to other people in a secure way.

 Benefits of Using SSH over HTTPS